jrmi/ricochet.js/Readme.md

 This script allow you to configure the ricochet server for your *siteId* in a declarative way.

-Once you have initialized your site with the setup script you can use the [rest API](#🔌-rest-api) to store data, files or call custom functions.
+Once you have initialized your site with the setup script (the `ricochet.json` file) you can use the [rest API](#🔌-rest-api) to store data, files or call custom functions.

 ## 📞 Server API

 ### Store

-To access JSON store from the *setup* function, you can use the `store` parameter.
+To access JSON store from the *setup* function in your `ricochet.json` file, you can use the `store` parameter.

 This a store instance scoped to the current *siteId*.
 You have access to the following methods: